Who are we? Boat nuts. Nordhavn raving fans. Water lovers. Adventure seekers. Kirsten and Mike’s parents. Zoe and Max’s humans.

 We’re Kevin and Alison Jeffries.
 We live on our Nordhavn 55, Red Rover with our Mexican rescue dog, Max (as you read through you’ll see lots of photos of the most beautiful black dog, Zoe.
 She was with us from the beginning but crossed the Rainbow Bridge in Huatulco, Mexico in January 2022.)
 In June, 2019 Alison “retired” from her Seattle-based company, Red Propeller.
 At the same time, Kevin handed the reins of his architectural signage company, Waypoint Sign Co., to his amazing leadership team.
 Wala!
 In an instant, our long-time dream of cruising full-time came true!
 We headed north to British Columbia to relax a bit and in September, 2019 we left the PNW, with the bow pointed south.
 Cruising life had begun!

 But what about family, you might ask?
 Our kids are pretty much grown up.
-Kirsten graduated from the University of Tennessee in May, 2019 and then completed a fellowship at the Institute for Rowing Leadership (IRL) at Community Rowing in Boston, Massachusetts.
-She is also a boat nut, but of the human-powered variety as she is a super-fit rower.
-Kirsten is just starting her career as a Division 1 rowing coach at Loyola Marymount University in sunny southern California.
-Our son Mike solves the problems of the mysterious computing cloud during the day and runs around on nights and weekends with his awesome wife Jenny and their rescue dog Andy.
+Kirsten is a boater too.
+Well, she drives a boat for work every day anyways, and has a long history of rowing inches off of the water in carbon fiber.
+Kirsten is a women’s rowing coach at University of California, Berkeley (go Golden Bears!) and her childhood as a boat kid seems to have stayed with her.
+Our son Mike solves the problems of the mysterious computing cloud during the day and runs around the mountains on nights and weekends with his awesome wife Jenny and their rescue dog Andy.
 The other Jeffries live in Colorado Springs, Colorado.
 While they are pretty far from the ocean they love their own adventures hiking in the mountains and traveling.
-Jenny is going to be our resident fisher-person on some upcoming adventures.
+Jenny is busy creating a new tiny boater to add to our family.
 So stay tuned for that!